AdvantechIIoTM2I/cnc-api-docs/api/alarm_funcs/MAlarmOccurrence.md

   - **Note:**
     - 'path' can be empty string if you want to query all devices with the same name of "device ID"
-    - 'device ID' can be empty string if you want to query all devices under the specified 'path'
+    - 'device_id' can be empty string if you want to query all devices under the specified 'path'

 * ### Response Tags